AARP Hearing Center

 Or you could simply opt to work a little less, if you’re getting close to one of the income thresholds and the tax savings from not crossing it would make up for the lost income.

-Taxable stock portfolios took a hit in the bear market.
-If you sell some depressed stocks, you can use those losses to offset income earned on capital gains and potentially write off up to $3,000 in ordinary income.
-This strategy, dubbed tax-loss harvesting, is a way to “realize a loss and take it as a tax deduction,” Birkett-Brunkhorst says.
+Taxable stock portfolios took a hit in the recent bear market.
+They’ve since recovered, but in a future downturn you could consider selling some depressed stocks — you can use those losses to offset income earned on capital gains and potentially write off up to $3,000 in ordinary income.

-Use AARP's Social Security Calculator to find out when to apply and how much you'll get.
+Use AARP’s Social Security Calculator to fiAnd out when to apply and how much you’ll get.

 Loading up taxable investment accounts with assets that generate lots of income, such as real estate investment trusts, dividend-paying stocks or most types of bonds, can increase the tax hit on your Social Security benefits.
-An alternative strategy might be putting income-generating investments into tax-deferred accounts such as IRAs and 401(k)s.
+An alternative strategy might be putting income-generating investments into tax-deferred accounts such as traditional IRAs and 401(k)s.

 You’ll want to fill your taxable accounts with growth stocks.
 These only generate capital gains when they are sold, and those gains are taxed at a more favorable rate than ordinary income if they come from assets held for at least 12 months.
 For the 2024 tax year, the long-term capital gains rate is: